-The new schedule has three types of days: A, B, and B2.
+The new schedule has three types of days: A, B, and B2 — every day school now starts at 8 am instead of 8:35 am.
 A days are odd periods and B/B2 days are even.
-Also, on A and B2 days, school gets out at 2:15 p.m.
+On A and B2 days, school gets out at 2:15 p.m.
 But on B days, students leave early at 1:19 p.m., which lets teachers have meetings.
-There is also no recess, and teachers now have something called NIT periods for team meetings instead of a floating prep period.
+There is also no recess, and teachers now have NIT periods for team meetings instead of a floating prep period.
 Teachers now have their prep period after school on A and B2 days.

-The change in the bell schedule was voted by the teachers with over 80% of the teachers, who voted, approving the new bell schedule.
+The change in the bell schedule was voted by the teachers with over 80% who voted, approving the new bell schedule.
 The vote on this schedule occurred after numerous meetings, surveys, and research on various bell schedule options.

 What’s Working Well